 The primary focus for your treatment will be symptom relief and helping you to achieve your maximum level of functioning.
 When you first come to us for help with your adjustment disorder, we’ll gather information from a number of interviews and examinations that will allow us to form a complete picture of the unique challenges you’re facing.
 The psychiatric evaluation will assess symptom severity and presence of any co-occurring mental health disorders.
 Your medical examination will allow us to determine if there are any medical diagnoses that may be leading to some of your symptoms.
 We’ll combine the results of these evaluations and sit down with you to create an individualized plan of care that meets all of your needs – mind, body, and soul.
 As adjustment disorder is a self-limiting disorder lasting six months or less, most people will only need to set short-term goals for their treatment.

 Medication may be used at the beginning of your stay with us to help stabilize symptoms and allow you to fully engage in the treatment process.
 As adjustment disorder does not last past six months, long-term medication with antidepressants or anti-anxiety agents may not be necessary.
 However, for those who have co-occurring disorders, long-term medication therapy may be used.

-Individual therapy is offered once or twice per week – more if necessary.
-During these therapy sessions, you and your therapist will work toward identifying the trigger for the adjustment disorder and discuss more adaptive ways of coping with stress and life events.
+Individual therapy is where you and your therapist will work toward identifying the trigger for the adjustment disorder and discuss more adaptive ways of coping with stress and life events.
 You’ll set short-term goals for your recovery and begin to identify the patterns of thinking that are negatively impacting your life.

 Group therapy can be immensely supportive for people struggling with adjustment disorder.
 While this is a short-term disorder, the symptoms you experience can be tremendously challenging, and working with a group of people struggling with similar disorders can be a great way to work on social skills, connect with others, learn, grow, and heal.